rust-lang/rust/text/0000-duration-reform.md

     /// create a Duration from a number of milliseconds pub fn from_millis(millis: u64) -> Timeout;

-    /// the number of seconds represented by the Timeout pub fn secs(self) -> u64;
+    /// the number of seconds represented by the Duration pub fn secs(self) -> u64;

     /// the number of additional nanosecond precision